How To Tell If An Avocado Is Ripe

 An avocado with a darker skin is usually riper than one with a lighter skin.

-- Scan the avocados in front of you.
+- Visually scan the avocados in front of you.

 - The avocados with darker green-to-black skin colors may be riper than those with with lighter skins.